frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/build-instructions.md

  * `ENABLE_COMPILE_CLI` if the CLI is available, a ton of memory is used for `printf`

 I have fanagled around with a bunch of build options to minimize the final flash size.
 Also, I have removed all instances of `malloc` and `new`.

+The targets named `STM32F051DISCO` or `STM32G071NUCLEO` are meant for the official ST development boards with built-in debuggers.
+The firmware will instantiate a dedicated UART for debugging-printf and CLI.
+The AM32 bootloader is not required for the development boards.